-The Blendtec Designer 625 is part of the newest Blendtec model line and retails for $480.
+The Blendtec Designer 625 blender is part of the newest Blendtec model line and retails for $480.
 It comes equipped with many convenient features including four automatic preset modes and an illuminated timer that displays the remaining time of your blends.
 It’s also available in seven different colors to fit your own personal style.
 If you happen to be in a rush, jump down below to read the conclusion and view the current deals.

 In terms of the product line, it’s a step below the 675 model which is priced at $80 more.
 I’m sure some of you are curious as to what the differences are and whether it’s worth saving that money.
 I’ll try to cover as much information as possible in this article to help you review whether this model is right for you.

 The first thing you’ll probably notice about the machine is the illuminated capacitive touch panel.
 This is the same type of touch technology used in smartphones and tablets.
 You have the ability to select from six manual speed settings, four preprogrammed modes, and a dedicated pulse button.
 There’s also a timer that will show you how much time is remaining when you use the automatic presets.

 There are only six manual speed settings but I feel like they each provide plenty of differences in power.
 The 725 model, for instance, offers 100-speed settings but you’re not really going to tell a difference between speed 82 and 81.
 That’s why six speeds is likely enough for most people.

 I mentioned this model includes four different pre-programmed modes to choose from and they are the following: smoothie, ice cream, whole juice, and hot soup.
 These are likely the most common and most used presets for most people.
 Selecting one of these allows the blender to do all the work.
 You add your ingredients according to a recipe, select a preset, and the machine handles the entire blending process automatically.